amanteaux/spark-ws-demo/README.md

 I plan to port this demo application to Play Framework to see how it compares to Spark :)

 ## Going further
+A real application will likely need other functionalities.

+### Configuration
-If you want to provide a configuration functionality to a Spark application, a good choice would be the [config library](https://github.com/typesafehub/config).
+to provide a configuration functionality to a Spark application, a good choice would be the [config library](https://github.com/typesafehub/config).

+### Web-service client
+[OkHttp](http://square.github.io/okhttp/) and [Retrofit](http://square.github.io/retrofit/) target especially Android, however they also work great in any Java application.

+### Database querying
+A good alternative to JPA is [jOOQ](https://github.com/jOOQ/jOOQ) which enables to build type safe SQL queries.
+As a connection pool, [HikariCP](https://github.com/brettwooldridge/HikariCP) seems to be the better at the moment.